hyperledger/fabric-rfcs/text/0000-fabric-private-chaincode-lite.md

 The FPC Shim completes its execution by returning the signature, the read/writeset and the result to the peer.
 Finally, the peer packages the received data in transaction response and signs it.
 This is a regular Fabric endorsement, which is sent back to the client.
-In the figure above, the chaincode execution is illustrated with step 6 - 10.
+In the figure above, the chaincode execution is illustrated with Step 6 - 10.

 ### Enclave Endorsement Validation

-The FPC Client SDK receives the proposal response (to the FPC Chaincode query) and starts the enclave endorsement validation.
+The FPC Client SDK receives the proposal response (to the FPC Chaincode execution) and continues with the enclave endorsement validation.
-Recall that the response contains the enclave signature, the read/writeset and the (encrypted) result.
+Recall that the response produced by the enclave contains the enclave signature, the read/writeset and the (encrypted) result.
-The FPC Client SDK performs chaincode invocation to the enclave endorsement validation, and provide the response as an argument.
+The FPC Client SDK invokes a `enclave-endorsement-validation` transaction providing the enclave response as an argument.
+Recall that the enclave endorsement validation is part of the FPC Chaincode package residing outside the enclave.

 The enclave endorsement validation logic processes the response as follows.
-It makes a chaincode-to-chaincode query to the Enclave Registry to get the chaincode definition and the enclave verifying key related to the FPC Chaincode.
+It makes a chaincode-to-chaincode call to the Enclave Registry to get the attested enclave credentials including signature verification key.
+With the key, it verifies the enclave signature over the proposal response.
-Then it checks that the FPC Chaincode definition matches the one stored in the registry, and that the key verifies the enclave signature.
+Then, the validation logic fetches the chaincode definition of the FPC Chaincode from `lifecycle` and checks that it matches the chaincode version as part of the enclave credentials.

-If checks pass, the logic re-applies the read/writeset through regular `getState` and `putState`.
+If checks pass, the enclave endorsement validation continues with rebuilding the changes of the FPC Chaincode state updates.
+The validation logic performs a series of `getState` and `putState` operations according to the read/writeset of the proposal responses as created by the FPC Chaincode.
+In particular, for every `getState` operation, the returned value must match the value on the readset as signed by the enclave.
+This (early MVCC check)  ensures that the "original" read/writeset endorsed by the enclave is retained.
-Note that the enclave endorsement validation and the FPC Chaincode belong to the same chaincode package and, therefore, they share the namespace.
+Since enclave endorsement validation and the FPC Chaincode belong to the same chaincode package they share the namespace.
-The logic completes its execution by returning a `success` (or `error`) result to the peer.
+The enclave endorsement validation completes its execution by returning a `success` (or `error`) result to the peer.
-In turn, the peer endorses the result and returns it is to the client.
+In turn, the peer endorses the result (and the read/writeset based on the execution of the FPC Chaincode) and returns it to the client.

 At this point, we emphasize the importance of the endorsement policy related to the enclave endorsement validation.
 As the validation is integrity-sensitive and designed as a regular chaincode, it is recommended the use of a strong policy (e.g., majority).